c2dc/anomaly-flow/README.md

 ### External models Simple Models Baseline

-#### Install EFC package
+#### Install the EFC package

-To run the external and simple model scripts please install the custom pip package for the EFC algorithm:
+To run the external and simple model scripts, please install the custom pip package for the EFC algorithm:

-1. Make sure the scripts has run privileges:
+1. Make sure the scripts have run privileges:

 ```sh
 chmod +x ./auxiliary_scripts/install-efc.sh